-Asbestos was also used in the insulation of many older homes, as well as commercial and public buildings around the country, including some schools.
+Asbestos was also used to insulate many older homes, as well as commercial and public buildings around the country, including some schools.
 Because these particles are contained within the building materials, they are not likely to be found in the air in large numbers.
-The risk of exposure is likely to be very low unless the particles are somehow escaping into the air, such as when building materials begin to decompose over time, or during remodeling or removal.
+The risk of exposure is likely to be very low unless the particles somehow escape into the air, such as when building materials begin to decompose over time, or during remodeling or removal.

 Mesotheliomas related to asbestos exposure take a long time to develop.
 The time between first exposure to asbestos and diagnosis of mesothelioma is usually between 20 and 50 years.
 Unfortunately, the risk of mesothelioma does not go down over time after the exposure to asbestos stops.
 The risk appears to be lifelong.

 For more detailed information on asbestos, see our document, Asbestos.

 Zeolites are minerals that are chemically related to asbestos.
 An example is erionite, which is common in the rocks and soil in parts of Turkey.
 High mesothelioma rates in these areas are believed to be caused by exposure to this mineral.

 There have been a few published reports of mesotheliomas that developed after people were exposed to high doses of radiation to the chest or abdomen as treatment for another cancer.
 Although the risk of mesothelioma is increased in patients who have been treated with radiation, this cancer still only occurs rarely in these patients.

 There have also been reports linking mesothelioma to injections of thorium dioxide (Thorotrast).
 This radioactive material was used by doctors for certain x-ray tests until the 1950s.
 Thorotrast was found to cause cancers, so it has not been used for many years.